 By Haley Holton Posted July 3, 2013, 7:15 AM EDT

-NEW YORK On June 19, Procter & Gamble celebrated its “Everyday Effect” campaign—the largest consumer event in the company's 175-year history designed to share ideas, resources, and products to make everyday life easier—by hosting a citywide sampling event.
+On June 19, Procter & Gamble celebrated its “Everyday Effect” campaign—the largest consumer event in the company's 175-year history designed to share ideas, resources, and products to make everyday life easier—by hosting a citywide sampling event.
 To easily shuttle consumers to pop-up experiences around Manhattan, event producers Citizen Paine and Gigunda offered custom blue pedicabs.

 At the P&G Beauty Box pop-up hosted by CoverGirl, guests received free makeovers and beauty products; the Iams-hosted P&G Loving Home space included free pet photo sessions and dog treats; and the P&G Man Cave offered free shaves to men using products from Gillette and Old Spice.
 At other spots around the city, more than 40,000 products were distributed at convenient locations: Scope mouthwash, for example, was handed out to coffee drinkers outside coffee shops, and Iams dog treats were given to dog walkers.